Rules of water polo: NFHS

 American high school water polo plays overtime as two 3 minute periods followed by multiple 3-minute sudden death periods if the tie persists after the 2 periods of play.

 Tournament hosts can modify their rules to incorporate regulation, such as sudden death immediately following 4 periods of the game, or a shoot-out.

 Officials

 The game of water polo requires numerous officials.
 The four main categories are: referee, secretary, timekeeper and goal judge.
 These can again be qualified into two broader categories: game officials and table officials.

 Game officials

-Because waterpolo is a fast, high scoring game, several officials are required: (ideally) two referees, a secretary, two game/shot clock operator(s), and two goal judges.
+Because water polo is a fast, high scoring game, several officials are required: (ideally) two referees, a secretary, two game/shot clock operator(s), and two goal judges.
 For many lower level games one referee and two people on the scoring table is sufficient.
 Game officials are broadly responsible for ensuring the game runs smoothly and that correct and fair decisions relating to the game are made.